Updated for 2025

 1950 Lemon Ave., Long Beach, CA

-The City of Long Beach invites families to the Martin Luther King, Jr. Parade and Celebration happening on Saturday, January 13th, 2024.
+The City of Long Beach invites families to the 37th Annual Martin Luther King, Jr. Parade and Celebration happening on Saturday, January 18th.
 The festivities include a parade (starting at 10:00 am) as well as a celebration in the park.
-Enjoy live performances, a health and wellness area, a special youth area, food and merchandise vendors, and more.
-Details, including the parade route, are available online.
+Enjoy live performances, a children’s zone, food and merchandise vendors, and more.
+Check the website for more details as they become available.

 MLK Jr. Day of Service